drasi-project/docs/docs/content/how-to-guides/configure-reactions/configure-debezium-reaction/_index.md

     Learn how to configure a Debezium Reaction
 ---

 The Drasi Debezium Reaction connector generates a Debezium-compatible data change event for each Added, Updated, or Removed in a Drasi result for a given Continuous Query.
-Each event contains a value and optionally a key, with the structure of both depends on the result returned by the Continuous Query.

 The events produced by this Reaction should be analogous to the data change events produced by similar Debezium Connectors, which can be used as a reference model and more detailed commentary.

-{{% alert title="Note" color="warning" %}}
-Note that unlike other connectors, the Drasi Debezium Reaction doesn't inherit type information from the underlying data sources (e.g. SQL, MongoDB, etc.).
-Instead, it infers the type information from the Continuous Query result JSON, representing the schema.
-This means that the type information in the event is not necessarily the same as the type information in the underlying data source, and is limited to the 6 broad JSON types:

-- `string`
-- `number`
-- `boolean`
-- `null`
-- `object`
-- `array`
-This is one area where it potentially breaks compatibility with Debezium because the type information associated with the event schemas are expected to be Kafka Connect types, not JSON types.
-This will need to be addressed in the future.

-{{% /alert %}}

 ## Requirements
 On the computer from where you will create the Drasi Debezium Reaction, you need to install the following software: